 Constant product improvement.
-While at first it seems like a product manager performs only administrative tasks rather than making something, that is not true.
-They are constantly working on the improvement of the existing product, testing it, analyzing data, and managing defects.
-Eventually, a product manager has to make the final decision on what the end-product should be like and the strategy for its development and launch.
+While at first glance it seems a product manager only performs administrative tasks, that is not true.
+They are constantly working on improving the existing product, testing it, analyzing data, and managing defects.
+Eventually, a product manager makes the final decision on what the end product should be like.

-While there’s no single set of KPIs and responsibilities for a product manager, they usually include monetization, user engagement, and the level of user satisfaction.
+While there’s no single set of key performance indicators (KPIs) and responsibilities for a product manager, they usually include monetization, user engagement, and user satisfaction.
 The KPIs may vary depending on the company and industry.
-Some product managers focus mainly on development, writing specifications, and supervising development progression, while others display more focus on marketing and sales by developing a marketing plan and training a sales team.
+Some product managers focus mainly on development, writing software requirements specifications, and supervising project progression.
+Others concentrate on marketing and sales, creating a marketing plan, and training a sales team.

-- product vision (often including mock-ups, demo, or walkthrough) to define the idea of what a product should be, why it has to be created, and for whom;
+- product vision ( including mock-ups, demos, or walkthroughs) to define the idea of what a product should be, why it has to be created, and for whom;

-- marketing research report and user personas to analyze competition, describe the target consumers, and define the product/market fit hypotheses;
+- marketing research reports and user personas to analyze competition, describe the target consumers, and define the product/market fit hypotheses;

 - product strategy and roadmaps to outline the development process, roles, milestones, and KPIs;

 - product requirements that list essential features;

 - execution metrics dashboards to monitor the development process;

 - testing reports that help discover flaws and improvement opportunities;

 - marketing and pricing strategy to plan the product launch and sales; and